dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 > Disclaimer: David is a developer on the Poutyne library, so we will present code using this framework.
 See the project [here](https://poutyne.org/).

 Let's create our experiment using Poutyne for automated logging in the project root directory (`./`).
 We will also set the loss function and a batch metric (accuracy) to monitor the training.
+The accuracy is compute word-tag, meaning that every correct tag prediction is a good prediction.
+For example, the accuracy of the prediction `StreetNumber, StreetName` with the ground truth `StreetNumber, StreetName` is 1 and the accuracy of the prediction `StreetNumber, StreetNumber` with the ground truth `StreetNumber, StreetName` is 0.5.

 ```python
 exp = Experiment("./", full_network, device=device, optimizer=optimizer,